anynines/a9s-cli-v2/e2e-tests/Readme.md

 * It is assumed that you have already run a demo successfully and hence the workdir is already there including backup store credentials.
   * **Attention: This test suite will interact with your demo system as well as with the backup store bucket (e.g. S3 bucket).
 DO NOT RUN THIS TESTSUITE IF YOU NEED A WORKING DEMO ENVIRONEMENT!**

-## Execute the Test Suite
+## Execute the End-to-End Test Suite

 1. Install the `a9s` cli and ensure it's in your `$PATH`.
 2. Run the `a9s demo a8s` for both `kind` and `minikube`.
 This ensures that all dependencies are there and creates a local working directory.
-3. Run this test suite: `bundle exec rspec`
+3. In the `e2e-tests` folger run the test suite by executing: `bundle exec rspec`
+  * Before the first execution:
+    * [Recommended but optional] Install the Docker Pull Through Registry as this will speed up the test execution reducing the runtime to about 20%.
+    * Ensure that you have installed both Ruby and Bundler.
+    * Execute `bundle install`

 ## Test Logs

 A log file named `test.log` is created or emptied each time the test suite is executed.

-## Docker Pull Through Registry
+## Docker Pull Through Registry (DPTR)

+The idea of the DPTR is to enable container image caching.
+As the test suite creates fresh Kubernetes clusters all container images are uncached on the per-Node cache of the clusters.
+Therefore, the major fraction of the test execution time is pulling container images.
+This can be signficantly reduced when using a DPTR on the level of Docker.
+As both Kind and Minikube use Docker the caching mechanism will automatically apply to both Kubernetes variants and thus speed up test execution, significantly.

 See [1] for more details.